 United Way of Escambia County has partnered with Every Child a Reader in Escambia (ECARE) to expand the local ReadingPals Program to 5 area schools.
-This partnership is made possible due to a newly-acquired $85,000 grant from Carol and Barney Barnett, owners of Publix Supermarkets.
+This partnership is made possible due to a $85,000 grant from Carol and Barney Barnett, owners of Publix Supermarkets.

 Join us today as we prepare our students for a better future.
 Change won't happen without you!

 HOW TO BECOME A VOLUNTEER?

-200 volunteers are needed to serve one hour per week or 25 hours total with a student during the remaining 2016-17 school year.
+200 volunteers are needed to serve one hour per week or 25 hours total with a student during the 2017-18 school year.
 ReadingPals volunteers will use themed literacy kits to engage independently with a student in age appropriate learning activities.